Our Supporting Communities programme supports smaller charities and community organisations working at grassroots level with one-off small grants.

 These guidance notes are for our Supporting Communities programme only.
 They outline the type of organisations we are looking to fund and aim to help you decide whether you are eligible to apply for a grant.

-Registered charities and not-for-profit organisations with an income less than £200,000 that operate in the areas in which the partners and staff of Ashfords live and work.
+Registered charities and not-for-profit organisations with an income less than £200,000 that are working with communities in the areas in which the partners and employees of Ashfords live and work.
 Ashfords has offices in Bristol, Exeter, London, Plymouth, Taunton and Tiverton.

 Please note: if your organisation is not a registered charity, your application will need to explain how you would use our funding for charitable purposes.